How to Fix “The Default Gateway is Not Available” Error?

 3. Reset IP Settings

-1. Search for the Command Prompt.
-On the left-hand side, click on the Run as administrator option provided.
+1. Search for Command Prompt and click Run as administrator.

 Opening up Command Prompt as Admin